 - 1. Turn the ignition key to ON. - 2.
 Press the power door unlock control on the door panel three times. - 3.
 Turn the ignition key from ON to OFF. - 4.
 Press the power door unlock control three times. - 5.
 Turn the ignition back to ON. - 6.
 The door locks will lock/unlock to confirm programming mode is entered/active. - 7.
-Press the unlock control once.
+With the ignition still in the ON position, press the unlock control once.
 After a five to ten second delay, the door will lock/unlock to confirm successful programming. - 8.
-Turn the ignition to OFF.
+After having waited the necessary time for the programming to confirm, turn the ignition to OFF.